TrangNgoetNgoet/2020-2023-Sales-Performance-Das/README.md

 # Sales Analysis Project (2020–2023)

 ## 1. Task Description
-This project focuses on **sales analysis** for a retail store, covering the period from **January 1, 2020, to December 31, 2023**.
+This project focuses on **sales and customers analysis** for a retail store, covering the period from **January 1, 2020, to December 31, 2023**.
 It involves two main phases:

 1. **Data Cleaning** using **Python**
 2. **Data Visualization** using **Power BI**